A motivic filtration on the topological cyclic homology of commutative ring spectra: The even filtration for modules

-In this section, we define the even filtration and its many variants.
-We then formulate and prove flat descent properties for each of these variants.
+In this section, we define the even filtration and its many variants (\cref{ev--def}).
+We then formulate and prove flat descent properties for each of these variants (\cref{ev--desc}), and then use these to deduce further useful properties (\cref{ev--exh,ev--arith}).
 The arguments here are not complicated, but must be carefully repeated in slightly different contexts ($p$-complete, $\cir$-equivariant, cyclotomic, etc.).